kubemq-io/kubemq-bridges/targets/events-store/README.md

-# KubeMQ Bridges Events-Store-Store Target
+# KubeMQ Bridges Events-Store Target

-KubeMQ Bridges Events-Store-Store target provides an RPC events-store sender for processing targets requests.
+KubeMQ Bridges Events-Store target provides an events-store sender for processing sources requests.

 ## Prerequisites
 The following are required to run the events-store target connector: